imerchant/toohumancalc/READ_ME.txt

 Changelog:
 ==========

+Version 2.7
+* Added the ability to search for skills based on the title and description.
+  The find box pops up as a separate window, and the results are formatted similarly to an older version of the calculator.
+Search results include skill title, icon, and description, as well as the class or alignment icon to make identification easier.
+Hit CTRL+F at any time to try it out!

 Version 2.6
 * More detail on the Alt+click box for changing skill points.
 * New Feature: CTRL+E when viewing a tree allows for the export of the